Critical fluctuations of the proton density in A+A collisions at $158A$ GeV: Data and methods of analysis

 \section{Data and methods of analysis}

-The analysed data were recorded by the NA49 experiment in A+A collisions at maximum CERN SPS energy of 158$A$~GeV ($\sqrt{s_{NN}} = 17.3$ GeV).
-For the analysis we used the 12.5\% most central collisions of ``C", ``Si" and Pb nuclei on C (2.4\% interaction length), Si (4.4\%) and Pb (1\%) targets, respectively.
+The analysed data were recorded by the NA49 experiment~\cite{na49} in A+A collisions at maximum CERN SPS energy of \mbox{$158A$ GeV} ($\sqrt{s_{NN}} = 17.3$ GeV).
+For the analysis we used the most central collisions (12\%, 12\%, 10\%) of ``C", ``Si" and Pb nuclei on C (2.4\% interaction length), Si (4.4\%) and Pb (1\%) targets, respectively.
+The incident C and Si nuclei were produced by fragmentation of a Pb beam of 158$A$~GeV~beam energy~\cite{na49} and were selected by magnetic rigidity ($Z/A = 0.5$) and by specific energy loss in multiwire proportional chambers in the beam line upstream of the target position.
 The ``C" beam as defined by the online trigger and offline selection was a mixture of ions with charge $Z=6$ and $7$ (intensity ratio 69:31); the ``Si" beam of ions with $Z=13, 14$ and $15$ (intensity ratio 35:41:24)~\cite{NA49_kstar}.
-The event statistics amounted to 210k events for ``C"+C, 176k events for ``Si"+Si, and 1480k events for Pb+Pb.
+The trigger selected the centrality of the collisions based on a measurement of the energy deposi\-ted by projectile spectator nucleons in a downstream ca\-lorimeter.
+The event statistics amounted to 148k events for ``C"+C, 166k events for ``Si"+Si, and 330k events for Pb+Pb.
 The standard event and track selection cuts of the NA49 experiment were applied as described in~Ref.\cite{NA49_pL2011}.

 Specifically, to avoid double counting of split tracks we only accepted tracks for which the ratio of number of measured points to estimated maximum number of points in the TPCs exceeds 55\%.
-Proton identification~\cite{NA49_pL2011} used the measurements of particle energy loss $dE/dx$ in the gas of the time projection chambers.
-The inclusive $dE/dx$ distribution for positively charged particles in each reaction was fitted in 10 bands of momentum $p$ to a sum of contributions $f^{\alpha}(dE/dx,p)$ from different particle species $\alpha$ with $\alpha$ = $\pi$, $K$, $p$, $e$.
-The probability $P$ for a track with energy loss $x_{i}$ and momentum $p_{i}$ of being a proton is then given by $P= f^{\text{p}}(x_{i},p_{i}) / (f^{\pi}(x_{i},p_{i})+f^{\text{K}}(x_{i},p_{i}) + f^{\text{p}}(x_{i},p_{i})+f^{\text{e}}(x_{i},p_{i})) $.
-The value of $P$ for proton candidates had to exceed 80\% for the ``C"+C and ``Si"+Si systems and 90\% for Pb+Pb.
-For the Pb+Pb system we also analysed 360k events of the 12.5\% most central collisions at $\sqrt{s_{NN}}= 8.8$ GeV \footnote{For the other two systems ``C" and ``Si" the statistics at $\sqrt{s_{NN}}= 8.8$ GeV were insufficient to perform the intermittency analysis.}.
+We made sure that the resulting sample of particle tracks was not contaminated by fake close-pairs which could affect the intermittency analysis by examining the two-track distance distribution and the two-particle correlation function in $q_{inv}$ (discussed below).